 Everyone loves fried chicken, and everyone will love this crunchy and delicious copycat chicken katsu recipe.
-It’s a winner dinner!
+It’s a winner’s dinner!
 Serve with tonkatsu sauce or your favorite barbecue sauce.
 (See above for how to make your own tonkatsu sauce.)
-Let me know how your family enjoyed this Japanese fried chicken recipe – I love hearing from my fellow cooks.
+Tell me how your family enjoyed this Japanese fried chicken recipe – I love hearing from my fellow cooks.